pocomane/MiSTer_Batch_Control/Readme.md

 toolchain](http://musl.cc), and it will compile a static version of the application.

+Some functionalities need specific support for each cores.
+If you want that a particular core is directly supported, please open a github issue specifying the value of variables described int the `list_core` command in this Readme.

+Please note that these informations could change from one release of the MiSTer to another, so please, make sure you are referring to the last release.
+If the utility stops to work after an update for some specific core, you can open an issue with the same information: probably I just did not update them yet.

+If you want to make the change by yourself (e.g. to support an old release of the MiSTer), a single line of code for each core must be added/changed in the definition of the `system_list` variable.
+It just contains the same informations described in `list_core`.

 # Usage

 Running the `mbc` without arguments will give minimal help.
 To actually perform som